Hits since 2025-03-17 16:52:29:

 Note that you should use this external label later on as an argument to the install program when installing ZombieSlack.
 It will thus become part of the internal partition labels.

-These links explain why "--removable" is used in grub-i, and they give useful background information:
+These links explain why "--removable" is used in grub-i, and they give useful EFI information:

 link